Last updated: 11 Dec 2020 | Reading time: 4 minutes | Watching time: 5 minutes

 Other than above, the OneNote desktop supports password protection for sections.
 Both offer the necessary editing tools such as bold, italics, strikethrough, etc. Understanding Notion is difficult at first because the service is a multi-level tool.
 For example, adding a calendar allows you to add notes for each day.

-The video covers OneNote vs. Notion mobile apps.
-You get to see both the apps in action.
+The video below covers both the services on the Windows platform, and you get to see both in action.

 Editing and tools